SDWebImage/SDWebImageSwiftUI/README.md

 This is an experimental project for [SDWebImage](https://github.com/SDWebImage/SDWebImage).

-It aims to ensure the following function available for users and try to do some experiences for Swift platform.
+It aims to ensure the following function available for users and try to do some experiment for Swift platform.

 + Swift Package Manager integration
 + SwiftUI compatibility
 + Swift source code compatibility

+Note we do not gurantee the public API stable for current status.
+Since Xcode 11 is not get released and SwiftUI is a new platform for us.

 ## Requirements